drscotthawley/signaltrain/README.md

 **Other remarks:**

-1. Memory: If you're not generating 'on the fly, then this thing is a 'memory hog' in the sense that it loads the whole dataset at the beginning -- this is done for the sake of speed, because in my experience disk I/O slows things down more than I care to, and my machines have either 64 GB or 128 GB of RAM.
+1. Memory: If you're not generating 'on the fly,' then this thing is a 'memory hog' in the sense that it loads the whole dataset at the beginning -- this is done for the sake of *speed*, because in my experience disk I/O slows things down more than I find acceptable, and my machines have ample RAM (either 64 GB or 128 GB).

 2. Mixed Precision (MP): As we note in the paper, the use of MP does not increase the error noticeably *even though* we're generating audio as raw floats.
 This may be because it's swamped by other error.